 NOTE!

-Herbs are good to alternate and consume in periods.
+Herbs are good to alternate and take in periods.

-It's important to find a health program that works for you right now, and be open to the fact that it might change a few months later in accordance with seasons, life situation, and other things that change within and around us.
+It's important to find a health program that works for you right now, and be open to the fact that it may change a few months later in line with seasons, life situation and other things that change inside and around us.

 How are herbs prepared?